keithws/browser-report/README.md

 # Benchmarks

-The script file size is roughly 3K when gzipped and roughly 2K when uglified and gzipped.
+The script file size is under 3K when gzipped and under 2K when uglified and gzipped.

 # TODO